-If you have questions, or if you need a special accommodation to fully participate in an event, please email ProDev@ilstu.edu.
+If you need a special accommodation to fully participate in a Center event or service, please contact the Center at ProDev@ilstu.edu.

 Location: